Aeotec Water Sensor 6.

 - Set your Z-Wave gateway into unpair/removal mode.

-- Tap the Action Button of Water Sensor 6 once.
+- Tap the Action Button once on Water Sensor 6.

 - If it was successful, the RGB LED of your Water Sensor 6 will become a rainbow gradient, and your gateway should confirm a successful removal.